Considerations in Drying Hardwood Lumber

 For centuries, freshly cut lumber has been allowed to dry in response to the temperature and humidity of the surrounding air, also known as the ambient conditions.
-The result was air-dried or air-seasoned lumber which, in Missouri, typically has a moisture content (MC) between 12 percent and 14 percent.
+The result was air-dried or air-seasoned lumber, which in Missouri typically has a moisture content (MC) between 12 and 14 percent.

 The green or wet weight is the as-is weight.
-The ovendry weight is determined by drying at 212 degrees Fahrenheit until constant weight is reached.
+The ovendry weight is determined by drying at 212 degrees F until constant weight is reached.

-However, two major changes occurred that largely eliminated the use of air dry lumber for many uses.
+Then, two major changes occurred that largely eliminated the use of air-dry lumber for many uses.
 The first was the development of ways to control the ambient temperature and humidity of the air surrounding the lumber.
-This resulted in kiln drying, speeding up the drying process.
-This reduced the amount of time the lumber was sitting, occupying valuable land.
+This development resulted in kiln-drying, speeding up the drying process.
+Faster drying reduced the amount of time the lumber was sitting, occupying valuable land.

 This publication presents some important points to remember when considering hardwood lumber drying.
-You may obtain more detailed information on this subject from USDA Agriculture Handbooks Number 188, Dry Kiln Schedules for Commercial Woods.
+You may obtain more detailed information on this subject from the publications listed under For more information.

-Three items are necessary for lumber to dry:
+Three elements are necessary for lumber to dry:

-- Energy to drive water from the wood; and
+- Energy to drive water from the wood

-More simply stated, we need dry air, heat and wind.
-In the summer months, low ambient humidity, prevailing winds and the sun provide the necessary three ingredients in order to dry 1-inch red oak boards to 20 percent MC in two to three months.
-Remember, however, that humidity levels in air-conditioned residential or commercial buildings will result in wood moisture contents of 6 percent to 10 percent or lower in the winter months.
+More simply stated, dry air, heat and wind are needed.
+In the summer, low ambient humidity, prevailing winds, and the sun provide the necessary three ingredients to dry 1-inch red oak boards to 20 percent MC in two to three months.
+Remember, however, that humidity levels in air-conditioned residential or commercial buildings will result in wood moisture contents of 6 to 10 percent or lower in the winter months.

 The water that remains in the wood below the FSP is called bound water and requires considerably higher energy levels to break its bonds with the wood.
 In fact, as the moisture content drops, the energy required to dry the wood increases sharply.

 Eventually, the wood will reach a moisture content that is in equilibrium with the surrounding ambient air and humidity.
-While a 1-inch red oak board may take 2 to 3 months, a 2-inch board may take 6 to 8 months, and even thicker lumber may take years to become air dry.
+While a 1-inch red oak board may take two to three months to air-dry, a 2-inch board may take six to eight months, and even thicker lumber may take years.

-The facilities commonly are called "pre-dryers."
+The facilities are commonly called predryers.
 The structures range from very simple pole-type buildings with temporary exterior walls to commercially designed low-temperature dry kilns.
-Capacities will range from a few hundred board feet (BF) to over one million board foot.
+Capacities will range from a few hundred board feet (BF) to over 1 million board feet.

-In many of these air-drying facilities there is no supplemental heat.
-When heat is included, the air temperature usually will not exceed 120 degrees Fahrenheit.
-The supplemental heat can be provided a number of ways, including solar heat.
+Many of these air-drying facilities have no supplemental heat.
+When heat is included, the air temperature usually will not exceed 120 degrees F. The supplemental heat can be provided several ways, including solar heat.

-Proper stacking of the lumber is necessary to achieve optimum drying conditions for any species in any situation.
+Proper stacking of the lumber is necessary to achieve optimal drying conditions for any species in any situation.

 More than 75 percent of the existing hardwood dry kilns in the United States are steam heated, are humidity controlled and have reversible fans inside the kiln.

 These kilns will typically hold several thousand board foot of lumber.
-Temperatures inside the kiln range from 120 degrees Fahrenheit to 190 degrees Fahrenheit, depending on the stage of drying.
-Although there are kilns in which temperatures reach up to 240 degrees Fahrenheit.
-Usually, these are limited to softwoods that dry very easily and low-value hardwoods.
+Temperatures inside the kiln range from 120 to 190 degrees F, depending on the stage of drying.
+Although there are kilns in which temperatures reach up to 240 degrees F, they are usually limited to softwoods that dry very easily and low-value hardwoods.

 Other forms of heat include direct-fired hot air, electricity, solar, and hot water or oil.
 Direct-fired hot air kilns usually are limited to softwoods and relatively low-value hardwoods because precise humidity control is difficult — if not impossible — to obtain in the kilns.

-Usually, electric heat is limited to either dehumidification kilns or to one of the vacuum drying processes.
+Usually, electric heat is limited to either dehumidification kilns or to one of the vacuum-drying processes.
 Solar heat can be used as supplemental heat in some areas.
 Some successful designs of solar kilns intended for hobby use are available at 500 to 1,000 board foot capacity.
-Usually, commercial solar kilns are restricted to tropical areas, to areas where conventional energy sources are not available, or small, home-based businesses.
-Neither hot water nor hot oil systems find much use in commercial kilns because of low heat transfer efficiency.
+Usually, commercial solar kilns are restricted to tropical areas, to areas where conventional energy sources are not available, or to small, home-based businesses.
+Neither hot water nor hot oil systems find much use in commercial kilns because of low heat-transfer efficiency.

 Air movement in the kiln is controlled by reversible fans and baffles.
-Air movement is necessary to carry moist air away from the surface of the boards and to carry heat to the boards.
+Air movement is necessary to carry moist air away from the surface of the boards, and heat to the boards.
 The air flow is periodically reversed automatically to ensure even drying across the width of the kiln.

 Baffles are used to force the air through the lumber packages across the surface of the boards.
 Place baffles at the top, bottom and ends of the kiln.
 Adjust the baffles to accommodate size variations in lumber packages in the kiln and to account for the lumber shrinkage that occurs during the drying process.

-While specific details on humidity and temperature control systems are beyond the scope of this publication, most systems rely on measuring the dry-bulb and wet-bulb temperatures in one or more places inside the kiln.
+Specific details on humidity and temperature control systems are beyond the scope of this publication, but most systems rely on measuring the dry-bulb and wet-bulb temperatures in one or more places inside the kiln.

 Use a standard thermometer to measure the dry-bulb temperature.
 Measure the wet-bulb temperature by placing a wet cotton wick over a conventional thermometer.
 Water evaporating from the cotton wick cools the thermometer.

-The relative humidity inside the kiln — or anywhere — is calculated using these two measurements.
+The relative humidity inside the kiln — or anywhere — is calculated using these two measurements and a conversion chart.
 Accurate humidity control in the kiln is mandatory for properly drying hardwood lumber.

 Periodically sampling the actual moisture content of the lumber in the kiln ensures that changes in temperature and humidity settings keep the lumber drying at the maximum safe rate schedule.
-USDA Agriculture Handbook 188, Dry Kiln Schedules for Commercial Woods, contain several typical schedules for various species and thicknesses of lumber.
+The U.S. Department of Agriculture (USDA) report Dry Kiln Schedules for Commercial Woods contain several typical schedules for various species and thicknesses of lumber.

 Measurement can be done either by weighing predetermined sample boards or by using a hand-held, battery-powered moisture meter.
-In either event, several measurements must be taken throughout the kiln to get reliable readings.
+In either case, several measurements must be taken throughout the kiln to get reliable readings.

 Typically, this kiln is more energy efficient.
 Also, the construction costs are somewhat lower, since conventional well-insulated, wood-framed buildings can be used for the structure.

 The disadvantages include the cost of power.
 Usually, the kiln is electrically powered.
 Also, the maximum temperature is somewhat lower and the water condensate may contain unwanted chemicals.
-Generally, it requires more time to dry the lumber by this process when compared to a conventional kiln.
+Generally, this process takes longer to dry lumber than does a conventional kiln.

-Essentially, pre-dryers are large, low-temperature (below 120 degrees Fahrenheit) drying sheds used instead of conventional air drying to get the initial MC of the wood to 25 percent or less.
+Essentially, predryers are large, low-temperature (below 120 degrees F) drying sheds used instead of conventional air-drying to get the initial MC of the wood to 25 percent or less.
 Limited temperature, humidity and air movement controls are used in the building.

-The use of the sheds reduces the amount of land area needed for air drying.
-Originally, pre-dryers were used in areas where the normal air drying season was fairly short, but their use has spread to other areas of the country.
-Pre-dryers reduced air drying defects and discoloration and reduce inventory costs.
+The use of the sheds reduces the amount of land area needed for air-drying.
+Originally, predryers were used in areas where the normal air-drying season was fairly short, but their use has spread to other areas of the country.
+Predryers reduce air-drying defects, discoloration, and inventory costs.

-This method has been used off and on since the early 1900s.
-Because of costs involved, it did not receive much commercial attention until the 1970s.
-Placing a partial vacuum on a closed chamber lowers the boiling point of water below 212 degrees Fahrenheit.
-This reduces the amount of energy needed to dry the lumber.
+Vacuum-drying has been used off and on since the early 1900s.
+Because of costs involved, this method did not receive much commercial attention until the 1970s.
+Placing a partial vacuum on a closed chamber lowers the boiling point of water below 212 degrees F. This lower boiling point reduces the amount of energy needed to dry the lumber.

 Other drying methods

-There are other unconventional drying methods that have found use, usually on a limited case-by-case scale.
-These include press drying, solvent or exchange seasoning, high-frequency or microwave drying and vapor drying.
+Other unconventional drying methods have found use, usually on a limited case-by-case scale.
+These include press drying, solvent or exchange seasoning, high-frequency or microwave drying, and vapor drying.
 Vapor drying is frequently used for drying large timber, such as crossties or poles before preservative treating the lumber.